jermanuts/feather-docs/content/_guides/macos.md

 ![](/static/files/macos-gpg-sign-release-key-success.png)

-- Download the `signature` for the macOS release you downloaded earlier from [featherwallet.org/download](https://featherwallet.org/download/)
+- Go back to [featherwallet.org/download](https://featherwallet.org/download) and download the **signature** file for the release you downloaded earlier.
   - Place it in the same folder as `feather-x.x.x.dmg`

 - Right-click on the `feather-x.x.x.dmg.asc` signature file → Open With → GPG Services.service